Understanding Storage Size

-The size of your data compressed and indexed in RocksDB is the value used for usage tracking and billing purposes.
+The size of your data (after its been compressed and indexed in RocksDB) is the value used for usage tracking and billing purposes.

 The total size of your data in Rockset is determined by the cumulative size of the indices Rockset builds on top of your data.
 Rockset’s [Converged Indexing](🔗) technology indexes each document and stores the indices as a set of key-value pairs inside a RocksDB storage engine.
 This format is optimized for fast query serving.
 The Converged Indexing process indexes every field of your document, including nested objects and array entries.
 Every field is indexed at least three ways:

 A [columnar index](🔗) useful for aggregations

 A range index useful for range scans that have low selectivity

 You also have the option of creating specialized [geo-indexes](🔗) by configuring Rockset’s [<<glossary:Ingest Transformation>>](🔗).

 The advantage to building all these indices is obvious: **it makes all of your queries extremely fast**.
 And, because they are automatically created for you, you do not have to manually create and tune these indices.

 Rockset stores a type with every individual value of a field unlike other systems that typically associate a type with every field.
 The Converged Indexing format indexes each field type of your dataset.
 The same field in different records can contain data of different types and your queries can use [`

 TYPEOF`](🔗) function to filter values of a certain type.
 By storing the type with each value, you can avoid unnecessary data cleaning and filtering prior to ingesting data into Rockset.